tunacinsoy/dsa-practices/Network/GoLang.md

-> [!NOTE] What are the basic numeric types/variables in Go?
 > Go has 15 different numeric types that fall into the three categories: `int`, `float`, and `complex`.
 That means there are fifteen different ways to describe a number in Go.
 This includes 11 different integer types, 2 different floating-point types, and 2 different complex number types.
 >
 > ![](attachment/e6ad92df970de1827d78a7b89ca549a9.png)